The things you believe in are mostly passed down to you.

 But once you get past it, things will be a lot better.

-This is when you start to unlearn the random things you picked up and relearn new things that are only necessary to your life.
+You start to unlearn the random things you picked up and relearn new things that are only necessary to your life.

 For some, it would probably take them longer.
-Others perhaps are much quicker.
+Others, perhaps, are much quicker.
 Everyone is different.

 But don’t worry.
 You’ll get there.
 And you’ll be the first one to notice it.